| Introduction Each year graduating

 to work in the 'Passport of Me' booklets after they left the Royal College of

 Art galleries, and that they had produced some "interesting work."
+The guided tours,

 although much more informal, were also considered a success.
 Max Ellis, Foundation